aws-deepracer/aws-deepracer-launcher/modes-of-operation.md

 at the rate of the camera sensor and takes an action to either increase or decrease the speed and steering angle.
-Each **perception-inference-action** step involves a pipeline of a series of ROS messages published or subscribed at various nodes from the point the camera and LiDAR data is published.
-Then a model takes the image or image+LiDAR data as an input to the point where the servo and motors attached to the wheel change angle or speed.
+Each **perception-inference-action** step involves a pipeline of a series of ROS messages published or subscribed at various nodes from the point the camera and LiDAR data is published; then a model takes the image or image+LiDAR data as an input; to the point where the servo and motors attached to the wheel change angle or speed.

 <p align="center">